Planting A Blueberry Bush In An Old Galvanized Tub

 Hummmm….
 SOLD!

-I knew I wanted to incorporate it into our backyard landscaping.
-When we had our porch addition built we used lots of galvanized metal.
+I wanted to incorporate the small blueberry bush into our backyard landscaping.
+We used lots of galvanized metal in our landscape.

 Galvanized trough planted with edibles to add beauty to our porch landscape. #TexasHomesteader

-And there was a small spot in the back of the tub was completely rusted out too.
-So we used a leftover section of our Bermuda Grass Weed Barrier to close it off so the tub would hold the soil.
+There was a small spot in the back of the tub was completely rusted out.
+We used a leftover section of our Bermuda Grass Weed Barrier to close off so the tub would hold the soil.

 Plugging up the rusted-out section.
 I was able to repurpose an old, rustic, rusted, mishapen galvanized tub to add beauty to our porch landscape.
 I planted a blueberry in it. #TexasHomesteader